How to Say "to cut" in Spanish

 Examples

-Can you cut the cake into six pieces?
+Can you cut the orange in half?

 Necesito partir el pastel en ocho rebanadas iguales.